Commod0re/GoBitFields/README.md

 golang bit field package

-WARNING: This doesn't work yet
+WARNING: This might work with some commenting, but is untested and will probably error.

 ## TODO ##
 Lots